pranaydeeps/pranaydeeps.github.io/_posts/2017-01-23-scrapy-part-1.md

 layout: post
 title: Dataset Shortages Pt.
 1 - Introduction to Scrapy
 categories: Data-Science
+description: Deep Learning and Machine Learning are fun hobbies.
+Endless projects to do.
+Lots of Open Source Code available.
+Nothing to stop you.
+Except Datasets.
+If you are up to generic problems, then you will probably come across a dataset if you look hard enough.
+But if you are trying to solve a weird problem.
+Looking for a dataset can be nightmarish, but there are ways you could build your own dataset overnight.
 ---

 ## Dealing with lack of Data